What Is Placenta Previa?

 • Cocaine use

-• Prior placenta previa raises your risk of another placenta previa by 2-3 percent
+• Previous placenta previa (raises risk by 2-3 percent)

 Are there different types of placenta previa?

-1. Complete placenta previa: the placenta is completely covering the internal portion of the cervix.
+1. Complete placenta previa: The placenta completely covers the cervix.

-2. Partial placenta previa: the placenta is only partially covering the internal portion of the cervix.
+2. Partial placenta previa: The placenta partially covers the cervix.

-3. Marginal placenta previa: the placenta is located next to the internal portion of the cervix.
+3. Marginal placenta previa: The placenta is adjacent to the cervix.

 Symptoms, diagnosis and complications